Malike01/solofin/solofin/README.md

 **Financial clarity.
 Designed for solo careers.**

 ![Solofin](https://www.figma.com/make/9sopPE8LRO5QpObLoNBVN0/Main-Dashboard-Design?fullscreen=1)
-_Note: This is a temporary cover image.
-You can replace it with your project's logo or a screenshot._

 Solofin is a SaaS (Software as a Service) application being developed to solve the single biggest problem for freelancers, consultants, and one-person businesses: **"How much of this money is actually mine?"**